Agenda, May 27th-29th 2026

 Cash investments, short term funding, MMF and repo markets for corporate treasury

-With Fed rates currently at 3.5 percent, repo rates at 4 percent, and government MMF funds at 4.4 percent, treasurers managing surplus cash pools currently have strong yield play in US markets over traditional deposits.
-Whilst balancing deposits and investments across a portfolio of cash instruments introduces complexity in cash and investment management, yield and risk diversification are clear strategies for treasury.
-Yet managing liquidity across multiple funds, instruments and assets, instead of leaving cash on deposit, can also introduce risk, uncertainty and challenges in operational efficiency in cash and liquidity management.
-Here treasurers discuss how they best balance multiple cash investment pools across several accounts and funds for optimal yield and liquidity efficiency, and consider their cash strategies as rates change.
+With Fed fund rates currently at 3.5 percent, repo rates and government MMF funds rates have been falling off 2025 highs, with tighter yields in US markets over banks deposits. whilst balancing deposits and investments across a portfolio of cash instruments introduces complexity in cash and investment management, yield and risk diversification are clear strategies for treasury.
+With stablecoins and tokenised deposit opening up intraday repo markets, treasurers have greater exposure to yield, with instant liquidity.
+Yet managing liquidity across multiple funds, instruments and assets, can also introduce risk, uncertainty and challenges in operational efficiency in cash and liquidity management.
+Here treasurers discuss how they best balance multiple cash investment pools and money funds for optimal yield and liquidity, and consider their strategies as rates change.

 Teams and skills: identifying the ideal treasury team of the future